gausma/nodered-contrib-signal-client/README.md

 The password is an arbitrary string used for authentication against the Signal API.
 It will be registered with the Signal servers as part of the registration process.

 The registration data determined are saved in the Node-RED settings.
 A directory is created within your Node-RED settings.
 The directory must be unique across all accounts.
-You can find the directory in "$HOME/.node-red" (Linux: /home/USER/.node-red/signal,  Windows: C:\Users\USER\.node-red\signal)
+You can find the directory in "$HOME/.node-red" (Linux: /home/USER/.node-red/signal,  Windows: C:\Users\USER\.node-red\signal).

 Live Server: For safety, a Signal staging server (testing server) can be used  while you carry out your experiments.
 This means that it will only send and receive messages from other clients using the staging server!